senecajs/senecajs.org/src/pages/api/index.md

 layout: main.html
 ---

-# API Reference
+# API reference
-Seneca's API is pretty tiny, we try hard to keep any non essential functionality out of core, instead pushing it out to plugins.
-The core API documented in full below.
-If you have any further questions [get in touch](), we love to talk!
+The Seneca API is pretty tiny.
+We try hard to keep any non-essential functionality out of core.
+Instead, we push it out to plugins.
+The core API is documented below.
+If you have any further questions, [get in touch]().
+We love to talk!

 ## use (name [, options])
-- __name:__ - `string`: name of the plugin, used to build argument to require function.
+- __name:__ - `string`: name of the plugin.
+Used to build the argument to the require function.
-- __options:__ - `object`: optional, options for the plugin, contents depend on plugin.
+- __options:__ - `object`: options for the plugin.
+Contents depend on plugin.

 The use method loads and registers plugins.
-You can refer to built-in plugins by name directly, for example: echo, options, mem-store, etc. External plugins need to be installed with npm install first, and then you can refer to them using their npm module name.
-As a convenience, you can omit the seneca- prefix on standard plugins.
+You can refer directly to built-in plugins by name; for example, echo, options, mem-store.
+External plugins need to be installed with npm install first.
+You can then refer to them by their npm module name.
+For convenience, you can omit the seneca- prefix on standard plugins.

-___Example: registering the built-in mem-store plugin with custom options___
 ``` js
 seneca.use('mem-store', {
   web:{